santacsj/symbolicloader64/README.md

 ## BASIC Version

 ### Addresses
 Variable `O` (as origin) sets the address for the PC which is used for address calculations.
-Variable `M` (as memory) sets the address where the program is actually loaded to in memory.
+Variable `M` (as memory) sets the address where the program is actually loaded to.

 ### Syntax
 1. `;` marks the end of data